FedericoSlongo/John_Xina_Addon/README.md

 # John Xina 🍦
-NicCage Addon (by pvrs12) but now it's all John Xina becuase he as been chilling 🍦
+NicCage Addon ([pvrs12](https://github.com/pvrs12)) but now it's all John Xina becuase he as been chilling 🍦